scryptedapp/scripts.scrypted.app/privacy-mode-toggle.md

 # Privacy Mode Toggle

 This script can be used to toggle Privacy Mode on a group of cameras.
-For example, this can be used to toggle recording interior cameras with a Home/Away automation.
+For example, this can be used to toggle streaming interior cameras with a Home/Away automation.

 ```ts
 class PrivacyToggler extends ScryptedDeviceBase implements Settings, OnOff {